Catch-22 Dilemma (originally Vicious Circle)

 - In Red Tails the brass are trying to decommission the Tuskeegee Airmen because they haven't scored any air-to-air kills.
 This is because they haven't been assigned to an area where such kills are available, officially because they haven't scored any air-to-air kills.
 In this case it's a blatantly obvious cover for simple racism on the part of the brass.

-- The term was coined by Catch-22.
+- The term was coined by Catch Twenty Two.
 It crops up over and over again there, in several forms:

 - Yossarian can be exempted from flying more bombing missions if the doctor does a mental evaluation and declares that he's crazy.
 But for the doctor to make that declaration, Yossarian would have to request an evaluation.
 Requesting an evaluation because he doesn't want to fly more bombing missions proves that he's not crazy, because not wanting to risk your life repeatedly isn't crazy at all.